discordjs/guide/guide/interactions/select-menus.md

 # Select menus

 With the components API, you can create interactive message components.
-In this page, we'll be focusing on how to send, receive and respond to select menus using discord.js!
+In this page, we'll be focusing on how to send, receive, and respond to select menus using discord.js!

 ::: danger
 This page is a follow-up to the slash commands interaction pages.
 Please carefully read those first so that you can understand the methods used in this section.